Teduglutide

-Teduglutide (brand names Gattex in the US and Revestive in Europe) is a 33-membered polypeptide and glucagon-like peptide-2 (GLP-2) analog that is used for the treatment of short bowel syndrome.
+Teduglutide, sold under the brand names Revestive (EU) and Gattex (US), is a 33-membered polypeptide and glucagon-like peptide-2 (GLP-2) analog that is used for the treatment of short bowel syndrome.
 It works by promoting mucosal growth and possibly restoring gastric emptying and secretion.
-In Europe it has been granted orphan drug status and is marketed under the brand Revestive by Nycomed.
-It was approved by the United States under the name Gattex on 21 December 2012, where it was given status as an orphan drug.
+It was approved in both the European Union and the United States in 2012.

 Medical uses

 Up to a certain point, the gut can adapt to partial resections that result in short bowel syndrome.
 Still, parenteral substitution of water, minerals and vitamins (depending on which part of the gut has been removed) is often necessary.
 Teduglutide may reduce or shorten the necessity of such infusions by improving the intestinal mucosa and possibly by other mechanisms.

 Adverse effects

 Common adverse effects in clinical studies included abdominal discomfort (49% of patients), respiratory infections (28%), nausea (27%) and vomiting (14%), local reactions at the injection site (21%), and headache (17%).